waruguru/Hero-Squad/README.md

-# Hero Squad
+# Hero-Squad

 An app that allows you to recruit a well-balanced team of superheroes (or any other character-type of your choosing).

 ## Getting Started

-After  building using gradle,  the application can be run sing gradle , run
+After  building using gradle,  the application can be run on gradle run command

 ```